-Describe the impact :
+Describe the impact:

 c) COURSEWORK/OTHER ASSESSED WORK: If you believe your performance in any assessed work during the semester was significantly impaired, list the affected work and describe how it was affected.
 Include dates of the period covered and when the work was due for submission; also indicate if the work has subsequently been submitted - and when.
-Refer to any additional documentation which you are putting forward for the information of the Board.
+Refer to any additional documentation which you are putting forward for the information of the Assessment Board.

-Module(s) Affected (Title & Code) Affected Dates (from - to) Coursework Affected (include date work due for submission) Details of Extenuating Circumstances , Explain the circumstances:

-d) EXAMINATIONS: If you believe your performance in examinations was significantly impaired, or you were absent from an examination or invigilated test, please state the dates and names of the affected examination(s) and describe how they were affected or give the reason for your absence.
-Medical evidence must be provided in cases of absence due to illness
+Affected Dates (from - to) Coursework Affected (include date work due for submission) Details of Extenuating Circumstances Explain the circumstances: Dates AffectedAffectedDates(include date work(from - to)due d) EXAMINATIONS: If you believe your performance in examinations was significantly impaired, or you were absent from an examination or invigilated test, please state the dates and names of the affected examination(s) and describe how they were affected or give the reason for your absence. \Medical evidence must be provided in cases of absence due to illness

-Exam(s) A (Module Code) Date Exam(s) Details of Extenuating Circumstances/Reason for Absence Explain the circumstances / give your reason for not attending:
+Exam(s) Affected (Module Title & Code) & Date Exam(s) Details of Extenuating Circumstances/Reason for Absence Explain the circumstances / give your reason for not attending: